KieronKretschmar/MentorGG_Overview/README.md

 # Overview
 Below is an overview over the MENTOR.GG code repositories and service structure.

+MENTOR.GG is a platform for CS:GO gamers, that helps users improve their gameplay by generating analytics and personalized advice based on their data.

 The service was discontinued in 2020.

 ## Documentation
 - [**Design**](https://github.com/KieronKretschmar/MentorGG_ArchitectureDocumentation)